Businesses need team players now more than ever.

 - Build a culture that’s centered around collaborating.
 Make files, resources, and people as available as possible to encourage open communication and avoid bottlenecks.
 Give your team a collaboration hub that provides access to the tools and relationships they need to get their jobs done.

 - Make communication as seamless as possible!
 Come up with a cadence of meetings that makes sense for your team.
 For example, you might have daily check-in chats and an end-of-the-week virtual meeting where everyone recaps what they’ve done and what’s next on the agenda.
-The more you’re able to talk it out, the better.
+Remember, your job isn’t finished once the meeting ends.
+There are often follow-ups, points to clarify, and more.
+Make sure that there’s an easy way for your team to keep in touch after the meeting.
+For example, RingCentral’s app has a neat feature where you can create a group chat for all the attendees from a meeting.
+Here’s how it looks:

 And with that, we hope these examples of effective teamwork served as some inspiration and motivation for you and your team to come together.